thegalexc/raycast-clipboard-to-obsidian/README.md

 Create Obsidian notes from your clipboard history with ease.

+## PR Description

+This Raycast extension streamlines the process of creating Obsidian notes from clipboard content.
+It automatically captures the last two items from your clipboard history, intelligently using the shorter text as the note title and the longer text as the note content.
+The extension integrates seamlessly with your existing Obsidian vault structure and opens notes directly in Obsidian after creation.

 ## Features

 - Automatically creates notes from the last 2 items in your clipboard history